MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analytics-overview.md

 > [!NOTE]
 > **Overview** is the default page when you go to the Analytics area, or when you choose **[!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)]** on the navigation bar.

+## Age

+Shows the distribution of age groups based on Bing Search data.
+The demographic segmentation by age relates to the keywords in your search topics.
+It shows which segment of people   have searched for keywords in your search topics on Bing during your time frame.

+> [!NOTE]
+> This widget only shows for organizations based in the United States.
+There’s no data available when selecting **Today** as the time frame because search volume data is not real-time and experiences a minimum of 24h lag.
+It can’t interact with any other filters and it isn’t clickable.
+If no keyword rule is part of the selected search topics for your data set, this widget won’t show.

 ## Authors